hasura/graphql-engine/docs/graphql/manual/auth/authentication/jwt.rst

 When your auth server generates the JWT, the custom claims in the JWT **must contain** the following:

-1. A ``x-hasura-default-role`` field : indicating the default role of that user
+1. A ``x-hasura-default-role`` field : indicating the default role of that user i.e. the role that will be used in case ``x-hasura-role`` header is not passed
-2. A ``x-hasura-allowed-roles`` field : a list of allowed roles for the user
+2. A ``x-hasura-allowed-roles`` field : a list of allowed roles for the user i.e. acceptable values of the ``x-hasura-role`` header

 The claims in the JWT, can have other ``x-hasura-*`` fields where their values can only be strings.
 You can use these ``x-hasura-*`` fields in your